Exterior Painting Cost

 Exterior Wall Repair Costs

 Before your walls can be painted, you or a professional should check the walls for any damage, which will need to be fixed before painting can begin.
-There are various types of wall damage that can be repaired, including:
+There are various types of wall damage that should be repaired, including:

 Wall Crack Repair Costs

-If your property is fairly old, the wall material may have expanded or contract over time, which can cause cracks to appear.
-There are two main types of crack, including vertical cracks which are caused by the lack of structural support below the property while stepped cracks are normally found on the corner of buildings and are caused by wall movement.
+Two main types of cracks can be present on exterior walls: vertical cracks caused by the lack of structural support below the property or stepped cracks that are normally found on the corner of buildings and are caused by wall movement.

-To fix the crack, you simply need to embed the stainless-steel bars into the horizontal mortar bed joints, which will improve the structure immediately.
+To fix the crack, you simply need to embed the stainless steel bars into the horizontal mortar bed joints, which will improve the structure immediately.

 Pointing Costs

 If your bricks appear damaged, damp or you notice a white salt-like substance, then this could mean that the pointing between the bricks has failed.
-To fix this, you may need to hire a professional who will charge around £25 to £50 per square metre.

 paintingexteriorwalls6